 This is a super versatile dish that you can dress up or down for lunch, light dinner or dinner party standard.
 Serve with salads such as Endive Salad with Pears and Almonds.

 Allergy Information – Summer Vegetable Paella

-Summer Vegetable Paella is gluten-free, vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, onion free, peanut free, sesame free, soya free, tree nut free.
+Summer Vegetable Paella is gluten-free, vegan as well as… low FODMAP, celery free, coconut free, garlic free, lupin free, mustard free, onion free, peanut free, sesame free, soya free, tree nut free.